-As a first step, since the current is the same within R, L and C, draw its phasor of peak value I in the planar frame reference (Figure 4.35b).
-The next step consists of drawing the phasor of the voltages (Figure 4.35c): across the resistor the voltage and the current are in phase, across the capacitor the voltage lags the current by /2 while the inductor’s voltage leads the current by /2.
-Finally, the resultant of the three voltages phasors represent the emf of the source, which is shifted by a phase angle  from the current (Figure 4.35d).
-This angle is counted positive when it curls ccw from the current phasor to the voltage phasor.
-In the drawn phasor diagram, VL was assumed to be greater than VC which has resulted in a positive phase angle, however, the inverse scenario might occur leading to a negative phase angle.
-All in all, the possible values of lie between -/2 and +/2.
+As a first step, since the current is the same within R, L, and C, draw its phasor of peak value I in the planar frame reference (second image above).
+The next step consists of drawing the phasor of the voltages (third figure above).
+Across the resistor the voltage and the current are in phase, across the capacitor the voltage lags the current by /2, while the inductor’s voltage leads the current by /2.
+Finally, the resultant of the three voltages’ phasors represents the emf of the source, which is shifted by a phase angle  from the current (fourth figure above).
+This angle is considered positive when it curls ccw from the current phasor to the voltage phasor.
+In the drawn phasor diagram, VL was assumed to be greater than VC, which has resulted in a positive phase angle; however, the inverse scenario might occur leading to a negative phase angle.
+All in all, the possible values lie between -/2 and +/2.

-The expression of the instantaneous current could be written as:
+The expression of the instantaneous current can be written as:

 i=Icos(ωt-ϕ)

-Applying the Pythagorean theorem to the right-angle triangle in Figure 4.35d:
+Applying the Pythagorean theorem to the right-angle triangle in the rightmost image above yields: